type1fool/follow/EVENT_SOURCING.md

 ## Benefits

 - Simplified access control
+- Better separation of concerns
 - Independent performance tuning on write and read repos
 - No contention during concurrent updates on the same record

+## Caveats

+- Application logic and deployment may be more complext compared to CRUD
+- Failures must be handled
+- Eventual consistency may be undesirable, (though configuration may allow stronger consistency)

 ## 📓 Terminology